-Karangasem in East Bali, offers some of the most spectacular landscapes in Bali, with Mount Agung towering (3142 metres) above the surrounding rivers and rice fields.
-Come with us as we explore the back roads and traditional villages of this historical area and discover a very authentic part of Bali, seldom visited by tourists.
+Karangasem in East Bali offers some of the most spectacular landscapes, with Mount Agung towering at 3,142 meters above the surrounding rivers and rice fields.
+Join us as we explore the back roads and traditional villages of this historical area, uncovering an authentic side of Bali seldom visited by tourists.

-We will base ourselves at the beautiful Jasri Bay resort www.jasribay.com for two nights and be up each morning just before the sunrise to catch the best light on the sacred mountain; the might Mount Agung.
+During this photographic adventure, we’ll be based at the beautiful Jasri Bay resort (www.jasribay.com) for two nights.
+Each morning, we’ll rise just before sunrise to capture the best light on the sacred Mount Agung.

-– We meet in Ubud and leave at 5 am stopping in Sideman on the way to photograph Gunung Agung at sunrise, from a location with one of the best views of the sacred Volcano.
-Then head North for the 1.5-hour drive to Jasri Bay for a late breakfast.
-After a photo review session, we head into the villages for some portrait photography including a gentle walk through the rice fields to capture the late afternoon light.
-Then back to the Jasri Bay for a delicious, organic, healthy Balinese meal, and time to relax next to the ocean.
+We’ll meet in Ubud and depart at 5 am, making a stop in Sideman to photograph Gunung Agung at sunrise, from one of the best viewpoints of this sacred volcano.
+Afterward, we’ll head north for a 1.5-hour drive to Jasri Bay for a late breakfast.
+Following a photo review session, we’ll explore the nearby villages for some portrait photography.
+This includes a gentle walk through the rice fields to capture the late afternoon light.
+Later, we’ll return to Jasri Bay for a delicious, organic, and healthy Balinese meal, followed by relaxation by the ocean.

-– We will be up early at 5 am this morning for a sunrise photo shoot and then back for a late breakfast and time to review the photos from the previous day and that morning.
+Rise and shine at 5 am for a sunrise photoshoot.
+Afterward, we’ll enjoy a late breakfast and review the photos from the previous day and that morning.

-In the afternoon we will venture back to the villages and witness a special dance performance from a local temple dance group.
-This will be another fantastic opportunity to get some close-up portraits.
+In the afternoon, we’ll venture back into the villages to witness a special dance performance by a local temple dance group.
+This offers another fantastic opportunity for close-up portraits.

-Next, we get into some architecture photography at the nearby historical Water Palace and have lunch at the magnificent Bali Asli http://www.baliasli.com.au restaurant, high in the hills, amongst the rice fields.
-The menu offers traditional Balinese food using authentic Balinese style kitchen and cooking on a wood-fired mud brick stove.
-The food is a culinary exploration of the extremes and the inspiration of Penny, the owner (Australia) who has created a cooking school and a magnificent dining experience.
-A real highlight of the trip.
-We will arrive back in Ubud around 4 pm.
+Next, we delve into architecture photography at the nearby historical Water Palace before enjoying lunch at the magnificent Bali Asli restaurant (http://www.baliasli.com.au), nestled high in the hills amidst rice fields.
+The restaurant’s menu features traditional Balinese cuisine prepared in an authentic Balinese-style kitchen, complete with a wood-fired mud brick stove.
+This culinary journey explores the diverse flavors, thanks to Penny, the owner (from Australia), who has not only created a cooking school but also an extraordinary dining experience—a true highlight of the trip.
+We’ll return to Ubud around 4 pm.